-PTMSC is part of the Northwest Marine Mammal Stranding Network, which is overseen by the National Oceanic and Atmospheric Administration (NOAA).
+PTMSC is part of the West Coast Marine Mammal Stranding Network, which is overseen by the National Oceanic and Atmospheric Administration (NOAA).

 As a regional stranding network, PTMSC staff and volunteers respond to stranding reports, keep shoreline users at a safe distance, and collect data from dead animals.
-PTMSC covers the shoreline from Brinnon to Diamond Point, WA.
+PTMSC covers the shoreline from Brinnon to the west side of Sequim Bay.

 This message line is checked several times a day.
 Messages left on other extensions may not be received the same day.

 Taking photographs of the animal is extremely helpful.

 You may email photos to our staff at email@example.com.

 A stranding occurs in the wild and involves one or more marine mammals.
 A stranded marine mammal may be: dead onshore or floating in the water; alive but injured or unable to return the water; or alive but unable to return to its natural habitat without assistance.
 Any animal that appears injured, in distress or out of its natural habitat should be reported.
 When in doubt, please report the animal.

 Seals and sea lions come ashore for part of each day to rest, regulate their temperature and socialize.
 This is normal behavior.
 Keep 100 yards from marine mammals on shore if possible.
 Do not attempt to touch, harass or feed marine mammals.